Using products that are environmentally friendly is the goal of all those who want a cleaner, safer home.

 This is because the paint can generate hydrogen in arid climates and even on cloudy days.

-By putting both together, it increases the power being generated to the home.
+Putting both together increases the power being generated in the home.

 Pros and Cons of Solar Paint

 There are numerous advantages along with some disadvantages to using solar paint.